GoodUncleFood/petite/readme.md

 # Petite

 > Petite is designed to power a single RESTful JSON microservice, running on a single port.
-Petite services are presumed to be running behind an external router/reverse-proxy (as part of a larger API).
-As such, each service only handles the HTTP methods for a single route, and allows you to define a single controller for each HTTP method.
+Petite services are presumed to be running behind an external router/reverse-proxy (in their own container, but as part of a larger set of API services).
+As such, each service only processes a single route, and allows you to define a single controller for each HTTP method accessible on that route.
+Petite is developed and maintained by [Good Uncle](http://gooduncle.com).

 [ ![Codeship Status for GoodUncleFood/petite](https://codeship.com/projects/b0e551e0-d427-0133-7a36-1e4d5c815c8f/status?branch=master)](https://codeship.com/projects/142366)